-To download this unit: Select “Exemplars” on the right hand side of the page.
+To download this unit: Select “Examples of High-Quality Lessons & Units” on the right hand side of the page.
 Then choose Grades 3-5, Unit, ELA/Literacy.
-This unit will appear in a list of units for Grade 4.
+This unit will appear in a list of units for Grades 3 & 4.

 COMMON CORE STANDARDS